 #32 Search for Nessie on Loch Ness

 Getting There: Loch Ness can be reached by car, bus or boat.
-Before hopping on a bus to Loch Ness from Inverness, decide what part of the lake you want to visit (as several bus lines can be used to travel to the Loch Ness shore).
+Before hopping on a bus to Loch Ness from Inverness, decide what part of the lake you want to visit.
+Several bus lines can be used to reach different spots on the Loch Ness shore.

-Travel Tip: Take a cruise on Loch Ness!
-The Jacobite Boat Trips Inverness Tour Company offers several options – including boat trips on Loch Ness from Inverness (departing from Dochgarroch Lock on the Caledonian Canal) and Loch Ness bus trips that are combined with a boat cruise and visiting the Urquhart Castle (which we detail next on our list of Inverness Things To Do).
+Pro Tip: Take a cruise on Loch Ness!
+Jacobite Boat Trips offer several options – including excursions on Loch Ness from Inverness.
+Depart from Dochgarroch Lock on the Caledonian Canal or join a Loch Ness Bus Trip that combines the cruise with visiting Urquhart Castle.
 Alternatively, visitors can join this cruise that departs from Clansman Harbour.

 #33 Revel in the History of Urquhart Castle

 A stunning castle on the shore of Loch Ness, Urquhart Castle dates to the 13th century, when it was built as a Medieval fort.
-In subsequent years, the fortress was transformed into a royal castle – and now the crumbling remains are recognized as a national monument.
+In subsequent years, the fortress was transformed into a royal castle.
+Now the crumbling remains are recognized as a national monument.

-Visiting the Urquhart Castle is one of the fun things to do around Inverness.
-Guests are invited to tour the ruins, climb up Grant Tower, take in the lake views and learn more about the past through the collection of artifacts on display.
+Visiting Urquhart Castle is one of the fun things to do around Inverness.
+Guests are invited to tour the ruins, climb up Grant Tower and learn more about the past through the collection of artifacts on display.

-Getting There: Urquhart Castle can be reached by car, bus or boat (via organized Jacobite Boat Tours).
-There is a parking lot at the entrance – and CityLink buses stop right in front of the castle.
+How to Get There: Urquhart Castle can be reached by car, bus or boat (via organized Jacobite Boat Tours).
+There is a parking lot at the entrance and CityLink buses stop right in front of the castle.

-Travel Tip: Urquhart Castle is just a little over 2 miles from the town of Drumnadrochit, where visitors will find restaurants (try Fiddlers Highland), the Loch Ness Center, the Great Glen Distillery, gift shops and accommodations.
+Travel Tip: Urquhart Castle is just a little over 2 miles from the town of Drumnadrochit.
+Here visitors will find restaurants (try Fiddlers Highland), the Loch Ness Center, the Great Glen Distillery, gift shops and accommodations.

 #34 Take in the View of Falls of Foyers

-The cascading flow of the Falls of Foyers can be an impressive sight after heavy rains – and we think it is one of the best places to visit near Inverness.
+The cascading flow of the Falls of Foyers can be an impressive sight after heavy rains.
+We believe it is one of the best places to visit near Inverness.
 Part of the River Foyers, the water spills over rocky ledges in two long streams before it pours into Loch Ness.

 Getting There: Travelers can reach the small village of Foyers by car or public bus.
 There is a large parking lot just across from the trailhead.
-The official bus stop is a bit further down the road (which is not tagged correctly on Google Maps), but drivers may stop right at the trailhead if requested.
-Additionally, there is a bus stop in Lower Foyers, allowing you to begin along Loch Ness and then hike to the waterfalls and end at Upper Foyers.
+The official bus stop is a bit further down the road, but drivers may stop right at the trailhead if requested.
+Additionally, there is a bus stop in Lower Foyers, allowing you to begin along Loch Ness and hike to the waterfalls and end at Upper Foyers.

 Travel Tip: After visiting the waterfall in Foyers, walk south along the road to Camerons Tea Rooms and Farm Shop.
 In addition to their delicious baked goods, don’t forget to spot the Highland coos!